 There are no listed companies apart from the Company being listed on SIX Swiss Exchange, Security No. 1100359, ISIN No. CH0011003594.
-For details regarding non-listed companies, please refer to the Notes to the Consolidated Financial Statements of the Company, note 25 "Subsidiaries".
+For details regarding non-listed companies, please refer to the Notes to the Consolidated Financial Statements of the Company, note 25 "Subsidiaries", where all consolidated subsidiaries of the Company are listed.